EvanQuan/vmath-plus/README.md

 selection (visual/line/block mode).
 As shown, I have normal mode mapped to calculate the numbers in the current paragraph.

+#### Numbers

-For example, if you were to visually select the following numbers and call `g:vmath_plus#analyze()`:
+You can calculate some useful metrics on a selection of numbers.
+If you were to visually select the following text and call `g:vmath_plus#analyze()`:

 ```
 1
+192.168.1.1
 1.0
+foo
 4
 ```